Brhsoftco/onity-ht-lock-hack/README.md

+# Onity HT Lock Protocol and Hacking Approaches
+## A reformat of the [original document](https://github.com/lolptdr/onity-ht-lock-hack)

-Introduction
+### Introduction

-In this paper we will discuss the design and inner workings of the Onity HT lock system for hotels.
+In this paper, we will discuss the design and inner workings of the Onity HT lock system for hotels.
 Approximately ten million Onity HT locks are installed in hotels worldwide.
 This accounts for over half of all the installed hotel locks and can be found in approximately a third of all hotels.

 We hope to reveal unique insight into the way the Onity HT system works and detail various vulnerabilities therein.

-How the Onity lock system is designed
+### How the Onity lock system is designed

 There are several parts to the Onity lock system:

+- **Encoder**
-Encoder: This is the device which makes the keycards, but it also stores all the property information (e.g. room listings, time tables, etc) and is used to load the portable programmer.
+  - This is the device which makes the keycards, but it also stores all the property information (e.g. room listings, time tables, etc) and is used to load the portable programmer.
+- **Portable programmer (or PP)**
-Portable programmer (or PP): Programs the lock with guest code key values, master codes, time tables, and other information.
+  - Programs the lock with guest code key values, master codes, time tables, and other information.
+- **Lock**
-Lock: In our context, we're primarily concerned with the actual circuit board that performs the locking logic for doors.
-There are multiple lock configurations, e.g. exterior doors and guest room doors, but we'll be talking mostly about guest room locks.
+  - In our context, we're primarily concerned with the actual circuit board that performs the locking logic for doors.
+  - There are multiple lock configurations, e.g. exterior doors and guest room doors, but we'll be talking mostly about guest room locks.

-We are primarily concerned with the PP and the lock, though the encoder plays an important role in the system as it handles cryptography on cards.
+***We are primarily concerned with the PP and the lock, though the encoder plays an important role in the system as it handles cryptography on cards.***

-Important concepts
+### Important concepts

-Sitecode
+#### Sitecode

 This is a 32-bit code randomly assigned by Onity.
 It uniquely identifies a hotel property and is the key to the security of the entire system.
 The sitecode is used for encrypting/decrypting cards, programming the locks, and opening the locks.

 For this reason, the sitecode is not ordinarily exposed to anyone, even property owners.

-Code key values
+#### Code key values

 Code key values consist of 24 bits of data and are used to gain entry to locks.
 A lock contains a guest code key value and generally one or more master code key values.